jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 ## Acknowledgements

-> *I didn't make these tips alone.*
+> *From where this document is right now…*

+Thanks specifically to Eric Harrison for giving detailed feedback on the document at multiple stages.

+> *…to where it was at the beginning…*

-Thanks to the following people for giving feedback on the next section of the document:
+Thanks to the following people for giving feedback on the draft form of the document:

 * Aakash Prabhu
-* Eric Harrison
 * Zee Chen

-> *And it's hard to test features of Zoom on my own too.*
+> *…many people helped me out along the way.*

 Thanks to the following people for helping us test out some features of Zoom: